AndrewSpangler/WTFScript/README.md

                   , "Built-in pretty-printed HTML rendering support"
-                  , "Extensible - works with any languge by supplying your own 'core'" , "Write documents once and render it to multiple formats with ease" , "Comes with cores for HTML and Markdown" )   | unorderedlist
+                  , "Extensible - works with any languge by supplying your own 'core'" , "Write documents once and render it to multiple formats with ease" , "Comes with cores for Markdown, HTML, and Bootstrap (WIP)" , "An simple, self-hosted HTML previewer is available with bs_test.py" , "The previewer is, of course, written in WTFScript as well."
+                  )   | unorderedlist
           )
           ~ (